selfejji/FVS-Pharmacy/README.md

 **PostgreSQL**

-The primary language used to create the database is **[PostgreSQL](https://www.postgresql.org/)** PostgreSQL is an open-source relational database management system that supports both SQL and JSON querying.
+The primary language used to create the database is **[PostgreSQL](https://www.postgresql.org/)**<br>
+PostgreSQL is an open-source relational database management system that supports both SQL and JSON querying.<br>
 Below is is snippet on how to create a table with PostgreSQL

 ```SQL